QuadCubedStudios/GoDAW/README.md

 What is GoDAW
 -------------
-GoDAW is a free and open source [DAW](https://en.wikipedia.org/wiki/Digital_audio_workstation) made using the [Godot Game Engine](https://godotengine.org/).
+GoDAW is a free and open source [DAW](https://en.wikipedia.org/wiki/Digital_audio_workstation) made using the [Godot](https://godotengine.org/) Game Engine.

 > Note: GoDAW is still in it's early alpha stage.

-Why GoDAW ?
+Why a new DAW ?
 ---------
 While Godot was intended to be used as a game engine, it has a very flexible API that allows for non-game applications, especially since the Godot Editor is itself built with Godot.
 Some examples include [Pixelorama](https://github.com/Orama-Interactive/Pixelorama) and [Material Maker](https://github.com/RodZill4/material-maker), which deal with images and texturing respectively.
 Godot also provides a decent audio API, and there was a distinct lack of Godot projects that use it for more than just playing sounds.
 Hence, GoDAW was born.